 A summary of experimentation.
 This form also serves as a checklist for any additional forms that may be needed.
 For the NCSEF 2015-2016, please use the NC Official Abstract Form that can be downloaded to the left.

 Maximum of 250 words.
 An abstract is written after experimentation and includes a few sentences of each area below:

 c) data collected

 Local and Regional Fairs may not stamp the abstract.
 At the State level, students will receive a stamped copy of their abstract in their registration packet.

 This is not on a form but needs to be included with all paperwork.
 This is used for the SRC to assess if all ISEF rules and regulations were followed.

-Your research plan should reflect what was actually done for your project and the details should match what is written in your abstract.
+Your research plan is written prior to experimentation and should reflect what was actually done for your project and the details should match what is written in your abstract.

 Question or problem being addressed

 Detailed description of methods or procedures